juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 i/o Device: hw:USB </br>

 Lutris has an option to lower latency in PulseAudio. </br>
-but thats Not required using Low latency Kernel or Liquorix. </br>
+Not required using Low latency Kernel or Liquorix. </br>

 ----------------------